sourcebitsllc/Asset-Generator-Mac/README.md

 # What Is It?

 Asset Generator is a Mac app which takes design assets and adds them to your Xcode project's [asset catalog](https://developer.apple.com/library/ios/recipes/xcode_help-image_catalog-1.0/Recipe.html#//apple_ref/doc/uid/TP40013303-CH1-SW1).
-Its goal is to bridge the gap between designers and developers: the former can pull project repositories and update assets (in a hopefully intutive way) without bothering the latter.
+Its goal is to bridge the gap between designers and developers: the former can pull project repositories and update assets (in a hopefully intuitive way) without bothering the latter.

 # How to Use?